flowchart TB

 While ICH provides common standards, regional regulatory frameworks govern how trials are conducted and approved in each jurisdiction.
 In the European Union, clinical trials are governed by the EU Clinical Trials Regulation 536/2014, which became fully applicable in January 2022.
 This regulation introduced a single submission portal (the Clinical Trials Information System or CTIS), harmonized assessment timelines across member states, and enhanced transparency with public access to trial information.
 For sponsors conducting multinational trials, the EU CTR significantly simplifies what was previously a fragmented approval process requiring separate submissions to each country.

 Beyond the EU, major regulatory authorities include the Pharmaceuticals and Medical Devices Agency (PMDA) (Japan), National Medical Products Administration (NMPA) (China), Health Canada, and Therapeutic Goods Administration (TGA) (Australia).
-While specific requirements differ across these regions—reflecting different healthcare systems, patient populations, and regulatory traditions—the ICH guidelines provide a common foundation that facilitates global development programs and enables sponsors to use clinical data across multiple regulatory submissions.
+Specific requirements differ across these regions, reflecting different healthcare systems, patient populations, and regulatory traditions, but the ICH guidelines provide a common foundation that facilitates global development programs and enables sponsors to use clinical data across multiple regulatory submissions.

 3.5 Good Clinical Practice

-ICH E6 GCP is the international ethical and scientific quality standard for clinical trials (International Council for Harmonisation 2025).
-The 2025 revision (R3) represents a significant evolution in GCP, shifting from a primarily reactive quality control model to a proactive Quality by Design (QbD) approach.
-Under QbD, quality is built into trial design from the outset through systematic identification of critical factors, risk assessment, and implementation of appropriate controls—rather than relying solely on retrospective monitoring and correction.
+ICH E6 GCP is the international ethical and scientific quality standard for clinical trials (International Council for Harmonisation 2025b).
+The 2025 revision (R3) marks a substantial shift in GCP, moving from a primarily reactive quality control model to a proactive Quality by Design (QbD) approach.
+Under QbD, quality is built into trial design from the outset through systematic identification of critical factors, risk assessment, and implementation of appropriate controls, rather than relying solely on retrospective monitoring and correction.

 E6(R3) also introduces enhanced requirements for data governance, recognizing that modern trials generate data from diverse sources (electronic health records, wearables, patient-reported outcomes, central laboratories) that must be managed with appropriate controls throughout the data lifecycle.
 The guideline emphasizes risk-proportionate approaches, allowing sponsors to tailor oversight intensity to the complexity and risk profile of each trial, and explicitly addresses technology-enabled trial designs including decentralized trials, electronic consent, and digital health technologies.